labmec/neopz/docs/index.rst

 This documentation is an ongoing work.
 The following sections have been written:

-- :doc:`material/materialindex` How weak formulations are implemented
+- :doc:`material/index` How weak formulations are implemented
-- :doc:`structmatrix/structindex` How different matrix storage formats can be used
+- :doc:`structmatrix/index` How different matrix storage formats can be used
+- :doc:`util/index` Utility classes available in NeoPZ

 About
 -----